ib-bsb-br/treesheets/docs/HIERARCHY_SWAP.md

       └─ Backend
          └─ Team A
 ```
 - One press is enough because the selected cell’s grandparent grid is already `Departments`, so all three matches are discovered and merged in a single pass.
+The scan restarts after each promotion, but all matches reside directly in the processed scope, so the merge completes immediately.

 **If you press F8 on the deep Jamie (under `Engineering → Backend → Team A`):**
 - *After one press (scope = `Backend` grid):*